 Computer In the Fifth Grade, the students meet in the Computer Lab for two periods each week.
 They learn new hardware and software terms.
 They work on their word processing and power point skills in Google Drive.
 They use spreadsheets to analyze data.
 They learn and practice concepts in coding, and eventually create their own programs using Scratch.
 Finally, they work on their typing skills to become faster and more efficient computer users.
-The students will not go to the Computer Lab this year due to COVID-19.
-Computer classes will be taught in the Homeroom classes.
-Chromebooks will be given to each student to use during the lessons.

 Physical Education At this age level they continue to develop their specialized skills through various sports activities all year long.
 They will participate in more lead up games enabling them to partake in a competitive sports program of their choice.
-The students in Grade Five will continue to participate in the swimming program at the AquaCenter at Asphalt Green.
-The students are required to take swimming lessons one trimester.
 Their physical fitness will continually be monitored by their teachers in hopes of encouraging more positive and healthy behavior.